sai-chai/the-mother-board/README.md

+# For Pathrise

+Let me start by saying this is definitely not an ideal implementation.
+Had I more time, I would've optimized for performance and used client-side data fetching.
+It would've also been more ideal to rely on the cached "source" fields I created on the database, but that approach wouldn't have left any code to showcase.
+I would've also made it DRYer by refactoring the conditional logic for handing the `company-site` and `unknown` api slugs into the `[queryId]` handler.

+That being said,

 # Hello World example

 This example shows the most basic idea behind Next.
 We have 2 pages: `pages/index.js` and `pages/about.js`.
 The former responds to `/` requests and the latter to `/about`.
 Using `next/link` you can add hyperlinks between them with universal routing capabilities.
 The `day` directory shows that you can have subdirectories.